BartlomiejSzymanski/nke_firewall/README.md

 Support availible exclusively on demand as the product comes with no warranty ("as is").
 If having minor issues feel free to contact corresponding author.

 ## Authors and acknowledgment
+Corresponding author:
+Bartłomiej Szymański (bartek.szymanski9204@gmail.com)
-Corresponding author: Richard Staszkiewicz (richard.staszkiewicz@gmail.com) Szymon Dyszewski
+Richard Staszkiewicz (richard.staszkiewicz@gmail.com)
+Szymon Dyszewski
 Jakub Jabłoński
 Bartłomiej Kosiński
-Bartłomiej Szymański

 *We would like to thank Professor Krzysztof Cabaj for inspiration and firm grip on project functionality aspects.
 Additionaly we acknowledge our grattitude towards PZSP2 expert panel, namely Jarosław Chudziak, Tomasz Kruk and Robert Nowak, for their valuable remarks along with our PZSP2 coordinator, Klara Borowa, for her personal engagement and help with timing management.*